campus-iot/ttn-bridge/README.md

-# TTN Bridge
+# Simple TTN Bridge
-Bridge between Chirpstack and TTN
+Simple One-Way Bridge between Chirpstack and TTN

 The bridge is a NodeRED flow.